 Becky started working in events from a young age, starting in the hospitality industry with focus on weddings, functions and conferences.
-Over the following years she progressed into the events and venue manager of wedding venue.
+Over the years she progressed to events, venue and wedding manager.

-After years within the hospitality industry and working within hotels and wedding venues Becky expressed a keen interest in improving her career and moving into the professional development industry where she could use her expertise in events to help prepare and produce the inspiring courses that in > Professional Development provide.
+After years in the hospitality industry and working within hotels and wedding venues Becky expressed a keen interest in improving her career and moving into the professional development industry where she could use her expertise in events to help prepare and produce the inspiring courses that In Professional Development provide.

 We asked Becky the following questions to find out a bit more about her.